Sirraide/clopts/README.md

 types](#custom-option-types) by deriving from `option`, but more on that later.

 Depending on the [type](#type), some options take arguments, others don't.

+NOTE: Not all option types are currently documented.
+See the example above for additional option types that may not be documented below.

 Different types of options can be added by passing them to the `clopts` type as template parameters.